 Journal submission pipeline

-Running a journal needs a peer review pipeline
+A journal needs a peer review pipeline

 Once an article has been received, it needs to be verified and then the paper (if acceptable) needs to be sent out for peer review.

-All the people contacted for peer review need to be tracked, acceptance or rejection needs to be tracked, revisions need to be tracked, and all of this takes time.
+Using journal management tools can help with making updates to articles faster.
 Once all the changes are made to the paper and both the peer reviewers and the editorial office are satisfied, the paper moves on to the next stage of the publishing process.

 Production processes for running a journal

 Having a submission system that allows you to take your accepted manuscripts through proofreading, typesetting, and XML conversion, while ensuring that quality is not sacrificed along the way, is of immense value.
 It saves time and it saves money.
+In fact, depending on the journal, there may be any number of additional stages that are undertaken which can be automated.

 How can you run multiple journals?